RafaelMri/Pretzel/README.md

 ### Known issues

-None at present.
-The code base is still being worked on.
-Please report issues and feature requests via GitHub.
+No known bugs at present.
+Please report issues and feature requests via GitHub or contact the people listed below.

+The current input parser limits the number of strands in a braid or pretzel given in alphabetic notation to 27, since each strand is labelled with an alphabetic letter.
+There is no intrinsic algorithmic or computational limit on the number of strands.
+Get in touch if you require pretzels with a larger strand number.

 ### Acknowledgements: